shwethav18/linear-regression-housing-sgd/README.md

 # Linear Regression on California Housing Dataset

-This project uses linear regression with different regularization techniques to predict housing prices in California.
-It compares the performance of Elastic Net and Ridge Regression using `SGDRegressor` from scikit-learn, with proper scaling and evaluation via cross-validation.
+How can we predict median housing prices in California based on demographic and geographic features?
+This project explores how different regularization strategies in linear regression affect model performance on real-world housing data.
+The goal is to compare the effectiveness of Elastic Net and Ridge Regression using a standardized modeling workflow.

 ## Dataset